 “This content is not available in your country”

-As a Canadian user, there are a few problems with accessing content.
+As a Canadian user, there are a few problems with accessing the content.
 Many services are not available in Canada. without Amazon Prime.
-I believe many country outside the US will have the same issue.
+I believe many countries outside the US will have the same issue.

 Could be a good device for Canadian snowbirds that spend half the year in the US but you will need to have access to the Internet.
 If you don’t like what your reading then the Roku Stick would probably be a better option at about the same price.